Gordon E. Moore Medal for Outstanding Achievement in Solid State Science & Technology

 Eligibility criteria

-The recipient will have made outstanding contributions to the fundamental understanding and technological applications of solid state materials, phenomena, and processes.
+The recipient has made outstanding contributions to the fundamental understanding and technological applications of solid state materials, phenomena, and processes.

 Nomination guidelines